|

 of the Jews in this miniscule congregation left town for more

+opportunity elsewhere.
 After 16 years

 of struggling financially to keep up the synagogue the congregation